arrufat/face/README.md

 ### Dependencies

 The only external dependency of this project is OpenCV >= 3, used only for camera acquistion (or video input).
-However, having CUDA and CUDNN will make it running the deep learning models for detection more usable.
+However, having CUDA and CUDNN will make running the deep learning models for detection more usable.
-Dlib is included as a submodule, so once OpenCV has been installed, the following command should do all the work for you:
+Dlib will be fetched directly by CMake, so once OpenCV has been installed, the following command should do all the work for you:

  ``` bash
  ./build.sh
  ```

- Which will download the needed pretrained models, initialize the git submodules and build the project.
+ Which will download the needed pretrained models and build the project.
  The resulting binary will be found inside of the a newly created directory, named `build`.

  ## Running